 Equality, diversity and inclusion form a key foundation for this dual approach.
 The programme is based on the assumption that structured, supported, systematic and strategic career development efforts benefit early-career researchers in general—but will be of particular value to those who differ most from established norms.
 This includes individuals from underrepresented groups and those with non-academic backgrounds, among others.

-- Two full-day seminars and a minimum of five two-hour group meetings between mentees and mentor.
+- Three full-day seminars and a minimum of five two-hour group meetings between mentees and mentor.

 - The programme spans two semesters – that is, one year.